StanfordMSL/msl_quad/docs/source/index.rst

 - Provides an extensible framework for interfacing with PX4 based flight controllers.

-- Provides a ROS waypoint following interface
+- Provides a ROS waypoint following interface.

 - Integrated in-flight safety checks with autoland on failures.